kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/FabricSecurity.md

 Encryption
 Fabric data includes customer data as well as system data and metadata.
 > :memo: **Note:** In Fabric, a tenant is assigned to a home metadata platform cluster.
-Tenant metadata, which can include customer data, is stored in this cluster.</br>
+Tenant metadata, which can include customer data, is stored in this cluster.

 All Fabric data stores are encrypted at rest by using Microsoft-managed keys.
 While data can be processed in memory in an unencrypted state, it's never persisted to permanent storage while in an unencrypted state.